Updated July 2022

 Some DCAA events take place in the smaller, more intimate space at the Dassel History Center, such as performances by comedians such as Louie Anderson and a one-woman show entitled “Singing for the Cows.”

-The DCAA also sponsors the annual Red Rooster Fine Arts Show during the Memorial Day weekend.
+The DCAA also sponsors the annual Red Rooster Fine Arts Show.
 Artists of all ages are encouraged to participate in this judged event.

 The Dassel-Cokato Arts Association always welcomes new members.